 However, Denver's unique charm lies in its elevation.
 Some parts of the city sit at 5,280 feet (1.61 km) above sea level, precisely one mile high.

 Interesting fact: Colorado is home to the highest city in the US.
 Alma, Colorado, sits at an elevation of 10,578 feet.

-A brass plaque embedded in one of the steps of the Colorado State Capitol building's Western entrance marks the exact spot where Denver's altitude is precisely one mile high.
+A notable landmark is the brass plaque embedded in a step of the Colorado State Capitol Building's Western entrance, marking the exact spot of Denver's mile-high elevation.